Glass Pharms: History

-In 2023, the company marked site completion with a visit from Andrew Murrison, the local Member of Parliament; Murrison was among the physician-MPs who publicly supported changes to the law on medicinal cannabis in 2018.
+In 2023, the company marked site completion with a visit from a Member of Parliament, Surgeon Commander The Right Honourable Doctor Andrew Murrison VR MP.
+Murrison was among the physician-MPs who supported the changes to the law on medical cannabis in 2018.

-In February 2024, The Guardian profiled the company’s low-carbon cultivation model, reporting that its Wiltshire facility sources electricity and heat from a neighbouring anaerobic digestion plant and aims to capture CO₂ in future.

-In 2023, Glass Pharms and other stakeholders funded a health-economic analysis on NHS prescribing of medical cannabis for chronic pain; the analysis was commissioned by the Cannabis Industry Council and Drug Science, with health-economic modelling conducted by the York Health Economics Consortium (YHEC) at the University of York.
+In 2023, Glass Pharms and other stakeholders funded a health-economic analysis of NHS prescribing of medical cannabis for chronic pain; the Cannabis Industry Council and Drug Science commissioned the analysis, and the York Health Economics Consortium (YHEC) at the University of York conducted the health-economic modelling.
 The study was published in October 2024 and suggested potential NHS savings of up to ~£4 billion per year under certain assumptions.

 In October 2024, Glass Pharms and the Advanced Plant Growth Centre at the James Hutton Institute announced they were to commence a medical cannabis research programme, supported by UK Research and Innovation’s Biotechnology and Biological Sciences Research Council (BBSRC).